N0rbee/sticks/README.md

 ## Try

-You can try it here https://n0rbee.github.io/sticks/
+You can try it here: https://n0rbee.github.io/sticks/

 # About this project